The Legacy of Cedric Herring, Ph.D.

-This day-long event honors the legacy of the late Dr. Cedric Herring, former director and professor of the Language, Literacy, and Culture Doctoral Program, internationally renowned social science researcher, and advocate for diversity, inclusion, and mentorship.
+This annual Symposium Series honors the legacy of the late Dr. Cedric Herring, former director and professor of the Language, Literacy, and Culture Doctoral Program, internationally renowned social science researcher, and advocate for diversity, inclusion, and mentorship.
 Among his many books and articles, the book, Diversity in Organizations: A Critical Examination (co-authored with Dr. Loren Henderson in 2014) provides evidence that a diverse workplace brings tangible benefits to organizations, including universities.

 2021 Inaugural Cedric Herring Symposium:

 Critical Conversations: An Intersectional Perspective to Ignite Social Change